 immediate entry methods are executed in an "immediate" fashion as they skip the message scheduling while other normal entry methods do not.
 Immediate entry methods can only be associated with NodeGroup objects, otherwise a compilation error will result.
 If the destination of such entry method is on the local node, then the method will be executed in the context of the regular PE regardless the execution mode of Charm++ runtime.
-However, in the SMP mode, if the destination of the method is on the remote node, then the method will be executed in the context of the communication thread.
+However, in the SMP mode, if the destination of the method is on the remote node, then the method will be executed in the context of the regular PE regardless in the remote node, then the method will be executed in the context of the of the method.
 For that reason, immediate entry methods should be used for code that is performance critical and does not take too long in terms of execution time because long running entry methods can delay communication by occupying the communication thread for entry method execution rather than remote communication.